kazurayam/unittest-helper/README.md

 }
 ```

-This will create a file at `<projectDir>/build/tmp/testOutput/sample3.txt`
+This will create a file at `<projectDir>/build/tmp/testOutput/my.SampleTest/sample3.txt`

-If the `<projectDir>/build/tmp/testOutput` directory is not yet there, it will be silently created.
+If the `<projectDir>/build/tmp/testOutput/my.SampleTest` directory is not yet there, it will be silently created.

-If the `<projectDir>/build/tmp/testOutput` directory is already there, the call to `cleanOutputDirectory()` will remove the directory recursively and recreate it.
+If the `<projectDir>/build/tmp/testOutput/my.SampleTest` directory is already there, the call to `cleanClassOutputDirectory()` will remove the directory recursively and recreate it.

+If the `<projectDir>/build/tmp/testOutput/my.SampleTest` directory is already there and if you do not call `cleanClassOutputDirectory()`, then the directory will stay as is and will be reused.

 #### Ex4: Insert a subdirectory which has the Fully Qualified Class Name of the test class